Immature personality disorder: DSM

-Immature personality (321), as a "personality trait disturbance", first appeared in the first edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) separately from personality disorders ("pathological personality" at the time).
+Immature personality (321), as "Personality trait disturbance", only appeared in the first edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), separately from personality disorders.
 The DSM defines the condition as follows:

-In the DSM-II it became a type specifier for Other personality disorder (301.89), and remained unchanged in the DSM-III.
-The condition was removed in later editions.
+Some of its subtypes became separate conditions (see History).
+In DSM-II "immature" became a type specifier for Other personality disorder (301.89), and remained unchanged in the DSM-III.
+The condition does not appear in later editions.